TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/Fluid.md

 The Fluid variable `{cb}` holds information about the current content block.

 This is currently:
 * `{cb.key}` - The ContentBlock key works like the extension key of a TYPO3 extension.
 It is the directory from where the ContentBlock was loaded.
-It can be used as a unique key or when loading assets from the ContentBlocks's directory.
+It can be used as a unique key (e.g. for building CSS classes) or when loading assets from the ContentBlocks's directory.

 ## Values from the `tt_content` record

-Your `tt_content` record is available as `{data}` in Fluid.
+The current `tt_content` record is available as `{data}` in Fluid.